jaycloud336/Game-cd/README.md

 ## Workflow Process

-1.  **Manual CI (Image Selection):** The developer uses an existing, pre-built Docker image from a container registry.
+1.  **Manual CI (Image Selection):** Utilize existing, pre-built Docker image from a container registry.
 This step is intentionally manual to isolate and highlight the subsequent GitOps process.
 2.  **Triggering CD with Git:** A declarative change, such as updating the image tag in the `deployment.yaml` manifest, is committed and pushed to the Git repository.
 3.  **Automated Deployment (ArgoCD):** ArgoCD continuously monitors the Git repository.
 Upon detecting the manifest change, ArgoCD automatically pulls and applies the new configuration to the Kubernetes cluster.
 The new Pods are deployed, ensuring the cluster's live state matches the desired state in Git.
 4.  **Application Access:** The newly deployed application is made accessible via `kubectl port-forward` for final validation.

 ---

-## GitOps Principles Demonstrated
+## GitOps Principles
 -   **Declarative Configuration**: The state of the system is defined in a declarative format stored in Git.
 -   **Version Control**: Every change to the deployment configuration is tracked and auditable via Git.
 -   **Automated Synchronization**: ArgoCD acts as a reconciliation agent, ensuring the cluster's live state matches the desired state in Git.